 - In the Admin menu toolbar, click the Editor authorizations icon ().

 - Click the Editor authorizations drop-down menu above your list of datasets.

 - Select the editor you want to set permissions for.

-- Check the boxes next to the permission settings you would like to apply for the different datasets.
+- Check the boxes next to the permission settings you would like to apply for the different dashboards.
+See Dashboard permissions.

+- Click the Datasets tab at the top of the page to switch to your dataset permission settings.

+- Check the boxes next to the permissions settings you would like to apply for different datasets.
 See Datasets and queries permissions.

-- Click the Dashboards tab at the top of the page to switch to your dashboard permission settings.

-- Check the boxes next to the permissions settings you would like to apply for different dashboards.
-See Dashboard permissions.

-- When you are finished, you can navigate away from the page.
-Changes will save automatically.
+- When you are finished, navigate away from the page.
+Changes are saved automatically.

 Types of permissions

 There are two types of permissions you can add for your editors and admins.
 Admins can set permissions for all users, including themselves.
 You can use the Search bar to enter the dashboard or dataset name, or click the Filter button to limit results by owner.

 You can give editors permissions to make changes to your different datasets and queries.
 When you permit users access to the dataset, they will also have access to all queries created from that dataset.
 Below are the different permissions you can apply to datasets:

 - Can view: Editor can see the dataset and the queries created from the dataset (view-only).

 - Can save queries: Editor can create, update, and delete queries created from the dataset.